This site uses cookies

 The Isle of Wight (IOW) is a Unitary Authority which serves a population of just over 140,000 people.
 It attracts many tourists via its links to the mainland from Lymington, Southampton and Portsmouth.

-Contact Eleanor by email: vru@hampshire.police.uk
+Contact VRU by email: vru@hampshire.police.uk

 Isle of Wight Community Safety Partnership